A Brief History of St. Mark’s-in-the-Valley

 St. Mark’s-in-the-Valley applied for parish status in the Diocese of Los Angeles on December 20, 1972.

 In the interim, a much-beloved clergyman, The Rev. William Scott Chalmers served as Priest-in-Charge.
 Fr.
 Chalmers had retired to the Santa Ynez Valley with his wife Grace after a distinguished career as Headmaster of the Kent School in Connecticut and the Harvard School in Los Angeles.
 A one-time monastic in the Order of the Holy Cross, Fr.
+Chalmers came to St. Mark’s in 1970.
+Fr.
 Chalmers first served St. Mark’s as an assistant.
 After the death of his first wife, Fr.
 Chalmers married Marie Best who survived him and gave the top window in the chapel, Jesus and a young boy, in his memory.

 The altar at St. Mark’s was given by the Bishop of Los Angeles, The Right Reverend Robert C. Rusack and Mrs. Rusack to the Glory of God and in memory of Fr.
 Chalmers.
 Of the dedication of the altar is written, “it is the altar… which brings the total offering of the life of Fr.
 Chalmers to a focal point.
 For this holy table beneath the cross was the focal point of his life.
 This was and is the place where he and we most profoundly meet God in the Risen Christ.
 It was to this place where he himself was led and to which he dedicated his entire life leading others.”

-St. Mark’s longest serving priest and Rector is The Rev. Charles Herrick Stacy for whom the parish hall building is named.
-He came to the Valley in 1976 with his wife Shirley and their children Peter and Sarah.
+St. Mark’s longest serving priest and second Rector was The Rev. Charles Herrick Stacy for whom the parish hall building is named.
+He came to St. Mark’s in 1976 with his wife Shirley and their children Peter and Sarah.